Yuheshpandian/Flask-Boilerplate/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 # Flask_Boilerplate
 Want to create your website or webapp in `flask` as quick as possible, then try this boilerplate.
-This Repository is completly made for the sake of begginers and to make your web development routine a bit *faster* and to make you *productive*.
+This Repository is completly made for the sake of beginners and to make your web development routine a bit *faster* and to make you *productive*.
 This boilerplate is super flexible, you can alter this code to create your desired website.
 You can add, remove or modify the files in accordance to your project idea.

 <br>
 <div align="center">